kundajelab/chipseq_pipeline/README.md

 For advanced users, all command line parameters for the pipeline is listed and explained below:

 ```
+# Flags for Kundaje lab
+	-kundaje_lab <bool>      : Set it true if you run the pipeline on Kundaje lab servers (automatically set environments, default: false)

 # general
 	-c <string>              : Configuration file path (if not specified, define parameters in command line argument).
 	-prefix <string>         : Prefix for all outputs.